 The cruise port in Barbuda remains closed.
 The island of approximately 1,800 residents -- a twin to the better-known Antigua -- was severely impacted by Hurricane Irma, which passed directly over the small island, resulting in one fatality.
 Prime Minister Gaston Browne said 90 percent of homes were destroyed as a result of the storm, and Barbuda's hotel infrastructure was also damaged.

 Cruise Port: Roseau

-Hurricane Maria hit Dominica as a Category 5 storm on September 18.
-The island's Prime Minister said that initial reports were of widespread devastation, with most homes losing roofs from the 160 mph winds.
-The island is without electricity or running water, however the tarmac at Mellville Hall [Airport] was not too badly damaged, accoridng to a statement, so the strip should be opened in a day or two for larger relief planes to land.
-The death toll is currently at seven confirmed fatalities and rising.The government of Trinidad & Tobago have offered their assistance and plan to mobilize defense personnel as soon as it's deemed safe.
-A supply vessel is also being sent.
+Much of the island is still without electricity or running water, however the tarmac at Mellville Hall [Airport] was not too badly damaged, according to a statement, so the strip has re-opened for larger relief planes to land.
+The government of Trinidad & Tobago have offered their assistance and supplies.

 --By Brittany Chrusciel, Associate Editor